junxit/us-congress-bills-110/metadata.md

 - 2007-12-13 — Senate amendment proposed (on the floor): Amendment SA 3852 proposed by Senator Harkin for Senator Dodd.(consideration: CR S15574)
 - 2007-12-13 — Senate amendment submitted
 - 2007-12-13 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2007-12-14 — Message on Senate action sent to the House.
+- 2007-12-17 — Received in the House.
+- 2007-12-17 — Referred to the House Committee on Energy and Commerce.
+- 2007-12-17 — Referred to the Subcommittee on Health.